Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Experiment: DNS-aided LES-FVM for 3D turbulence

-Like for the Burgers equation, we employ a ``DNS-aided LES'' approach to assess the importance of the error definition in the discrete LES equations.
-We consider a 3D decaying turbulence test case in a periodic box (see \cref{fig:qcrit}).
-The viscosity is $\nu \eq 2.5 \times 10^{-5}$.
-The number of finite volumes in each of the 3 dimensions for DNS and LES are $N_h \eq 810$ and $N_H \in \{162, 270\}$ respectively (with two LES grids with compression factors of $5$ and $3$ in each dimension).
+Like for the Burgers equation, we employ a ``DNS-aided LES-FVM'' approach to assess the importance of the RST definition in the LES-FVM equations.
+We consider a 3D decaying turbulence test case in a periodic box.
+The equations are defined by the following unitless parameters.
+The domain size is $\ell \coloneq 1$.
+The viscosity is $\nu \coloneq 2 \times 10^{-4}$.
+The number of finite volumes in each of the 3 dimensions for DNS and LES are $N_\text{DNS} \coloneq 500$ and $N \coloneq 100$ respectively, with a compression factor of $5$.
+The grid spacings are $h_\text{DNS} \coloneq \ell / N_\text{DNS}$ and $h \coloneq \ell / N$ (note that these are called $h$ and $H$ in \ref{sec:two-grids}, respectively).
+The LES filter $f^\Delta$ is a Gaussian of width $\Delta \coloneq 2 h$.
+In the DNS discretization of the Gaussian kernel $G^\Delta$, we include points up to $2$ standard deviations out on each side (see \ref{sec:two-grids} for details).
+The infinitesimal expressions from \cref{sec:navier-stokes} are all approximated on the DNS grid so that we can evaluate them based on the DNS solution, but we will still use the infinitesimal notation to avoid visual clutter.